Cattle, banteng, and yak

 Banteng was domesticated at an early stage, and today the total population of domesticated animals is around 1.5 million, found mainly on Java and Bali.
 It has also been introduced to northern Australia, where feral populations constitute a threat to the local ecology.

 Domesticated banteng are a common sight on Bali.
 (Photo copyright © by Kaj Halberg)

 In Indonesia, banteng bulls are utilized for racing, pulling a kind of wooden sledge, on which the coach is standing.
 These pictures are from the island of Madura.
 (Photos copyright © by Kaj Halberg)

-The yak (Bos grunniens) is a high-altitude species, which used to roam the Central Asian highlands in large numbers.
-It is adapted to a life in this harsh environment, having a luxurious fur, which keeps it warm in temperatures below -30o Centigrade. – A Nepalese legend explains how the yak got its rich fur, related on the page Animals as servants of man: Water buffalo.
+The yak is a high-altitude species, which used to roam the Central Asian highlands in large numbers.
+It is adapted to a life in this harsh environment, having a luxurious fur, which keeps it warm in temperatures below -30o Centigrade. – A Nepalese legend, which explains how the yak got its rich fur, is related on the page Animals as servants of man: Water buffalo.

 The yak was domesticated by nomadic tribes as early as c.
-5000 B.C.
-Today, the population of domesticated yak is estimated at 14 million, the vast majority of which are found in Chinese territories.
-The population of wild yak may be fewer than 15,000, and though it is legally protected, illegal hunting still takes place and may threaten the wild yak with extinction.
+5000 B.C., and today the population is estimated at 14 million, the vast majority in Chinese territories.
+The population of wild yak may be fewer than 15,000, and though it is legally protected, illegal hunting still takes place and may threaten this magnificent animal with extinction.

-The scientific name, Bos grunniens, is Latin for ‘grunting ox’ – a most descriptive name, as it grunts incessantly.
+The scientific name is Latin for ‘grunting ox’ – a most descriptive name, as it grunts incessantly.

 At high altitudes in the Himalaya, yaks burdened with bulky loads are commonly encountered. – Gokyo Valley, Khumbu, eastern Nepal.
 (Photo copyright © by Kaj Halberg)